srz-zumix/iutest/README.md

     Copyright (c) 2011-2015, Takazumi Shirayanagi,
     All rights reserved.

-    This software is released under the [new(3-clause) BSD License](http://opensource.org/licenses/BSD-3-Clause), see LICENSE
+    This software is released under the New(3-clause) BSD License, see LICENSE